seanthegeek/seanthegeek.github.io/_posts/2024-10-16-a-quick-guide-to-search-engine-optimization-seo.md

 the video that mentioned policy word-for-word, and included that in the blog post.
-I also included my own commentary, but I made sure to mark the transcriptions as [blockquote](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote) elements to make the separation between post and commentary clear for both readers and search engines.
+I also included my own commentary, but I made sure to mark the transcriptions as [blockquote](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/blockquote) elements to make the separation between quotes and commentary clear for both readers and search engines.

 ## Use a descriptive title that contains important search terms